morganrmcconnon/anarchist-library-ripper/README.md

 # Anarchist Library Ripper

-Tool to automatically download all texts hosted at [The Anarchist Library](https://theanarchistlibrary.org/library)
+Script to automatically download all texts hosted at [The Anarchist Library](https://theanarchistlibrary.org/library)

 ## Usage